jonnonz1/nz-statute-book/acts/public/1988/foreign-affairs-act-1988.md

 (2) The Secretary may reassign—any person who is assigned to service overseas under subsection (1).
   (a) to service in New Zealand; or
   (b) to other service overseas,—
-(3) The procedure put in place by the Secretary pursuant to section 65 of the State Sector Act 1988 shall not apply to assignments or reassignments pursuant to this section.
+(3) The procedure put in place by the Secretary pursuant to clause 5 of Schedule 8 of the Public Service Act 2020 shall not apply to assignments or reassignments pursuant to this section.

 ### 7 Conditions of service overseas
 The Secretary shall determine the allowances and other conditions of service applicable to—